aclark4life/django-pci-auth/README.rst

 - Generate event/email when lock-out occurs.
 - Log every log-on and explicit log-out (not necessary timed out log-ins).

-  - Do these need to persist beyond a restart?
+  - **XXX Do these need to persist beyond a restart?**

 - Track last four passwords and do not allow re-use.

-  - Do these need to persist beyond a restart?
+  - **XXX Do these need to persist beyond a restart?**

 - Provide JavaScript to check for strong passwords inline.

-  - I assume the javascript code should check the Django settings via AJAX re: password length min/max, etc.
+  - **XXX I assume the javascript code should check the Django settings via AJAX re: password length min/max, etc.**

 - Force password reset after X amount of time.

-  - Do these need to persist beyond a restart?
+  - **XXX Do these need to persist beyond a restart?**

 Background
 ----------